junxit/us-congress-bills-110/bill.md

   - **(1)** *In general* Nothing in this Act diminishes the jurisdiction of the State of New Mexico with respect to fish and wildlife management, including regulation of hunting on public land within the Monument.
   - **(2)** *Regulations* The Secretary, after consultation with the New Mexico Department of Game and Fish, may issue regulations designating zones in which and establishing periods during which hunting shall not be allowed for reasons of public safety, administration, or public use and enjoyment.
 - **(j)** *Water Rights* Nothing in this Act constitutes an express or implied reservation by the United States of any water or water rights with respect to the Monument.
+- **(i)** *Water Rights* Nothing in this Act constitutes an express or implied reservation by the United States of any water or water rights with respect to the Monument.

 ## § 6.
 Authorization of appropriations